 The address provided on the ADDR screen is not considered verified and must not be entered into METSS until the case worker has contacted the recipient for verification.
 When the worker indicates on the ADDR screen that a pending address, which has a CP locate source code, is to be used to update the individual's METSS address, METSS will use the same address source codes that are currently used for the AP's address source (MDPS, FPLS, W4, etc.).
-When reporting an address change, the custodial parent must complete the MDHS-FO-116, Change of Address Form, and submit the appropriate identification.
+When reporting an address change, the custodial parent must complete the MDHS-CSE-116, Change of Address Form, and/or make an electronic request.
+The request is not complete until a photo ID is submitted.